nicolasmsg/torrench/README.md

 [![PyPI](https://img.shields.io/pypi/pyversions/torrench.svg)]()
 [![Dependency Status](https://gemnasium.com/badges/github.com/kryptxy/torrench.svg)](https://gemnasium.com/github.com/kryptxy/torrench)

+_(This is a test branch, and is ought to be unstable.
+All my tests are conducted here, and final features are pushed onto master)_
 Torrench is a command-line program to search and download torrents from torrent-hosting sites.
 It's compatible under **Linux and Windows** operating systems.

 * MacOS Users: I don't own a Mac hardware, so unable to test on it.
 But, I think it should work fine, considering the code is written keeping cross-platform in mind.
 Try and report back maybe?
 Thanks.